 Simple English definitions for legal terms

-Read a random definition: parliamentary law
+Read a random definition: pooling of interests

 London Interbank Offered Rate (LIBOR) is a daily report that shows the interest rates that big banks charge each other for short-term loans.
 It is used as a reference for many financial contracts and investments.
 The rates are calculated for different time periods, up to one year.
 LIBOR is important because it affects the cost of borrowing money for businesses and individuals.